RochesterinNYC/1004-Eclipse-Tutorial/README.md

 Once you have written your program, you can run them.
 Running the program in Eclipse performs both compilation and execution of the program (ex. like running javac HelloWorld.java and java HelloWorld sequentially).

 - To Run: (Menu) Run --> Run or click the green play button in the toolbar
+- If it asks you to specify which to run, select "Java Application"
-- To run your program with specific command line arguments (ex. want to run command-line equivalent of java CalculateBalance 2000), specify the program arguments in (Menu) Run --> Run Configurations --> Arguments --> Program arguments (fill in arguments, separated by spaces, ex.
+- To run your program with specific command line arguments (ex. want to run command-line equivalent of java TestRunner 2000), specify the program arguments in (Menu) Run --> Run Configurations --> Arguments --> Program arguments (fill in arguments, separated by spaces, ex.
 2000)

 ------